Waselius & Wist Navigation

 consultation process has already proven problematic and prevented companies from reacting

-quickly enough to the rapidly changing situation, resulting in further financial problems. - Capital market challenges: listed airline companies are struggling with maintaining their
+quickly enough to the rapidly changing situation, resulting in further financial problems.

 corporate governance and disclosure obligations.
 Extraordinary general meetings have been